sixeyed/docker-windows-workshop/part-5.md

 docker-compose -f docker-compose-1.7.yml up -d
 ```

 The database container is replaced, as the definition has changed.
-The app container is replaced too, because the database dependency has been updated.
+The web app and save handler containers are replaced too, because the database dependency has been updated.
 Browse to the app:

 ```
 $ip = docker container inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_signup-web_1